Anirudh-Pranesh/3-DOF-IK-robotic-manipulator/README.md

     - Neo Anil Dodti - Electronics and communication engineering department, National Institute of Technology Karnataka, batch of 29'
     - Aman Tandon - Electronics and communication engineering department, National Institute of Technology Karnataka, batch of 29'
 - **Mechanical design :**
-    - Maxon David Nazereth - Mechanical engineering department, National Institute of Technology Karnataka, batch of 29'
+    - Maxon David Nazareth - Mechanical engineering department, National Institute of Technology Karnataka, batch of 29'

 ## The robotic manipulator and degrees of freedom